stripe/stripe-node/README.md

 ### Auto-pagination

-As of stripe-node 6.11.0, you may auto-paginate list methods.
 We provide a few different APIs for this to aid with a variety of node versions and styles.

 #### Async iterators (`for-await-of`)